Hill Bark: Architecture

 The house is built on a U-plan.
 It is constructed in timber framing on a stone base, and has stone and brick chimney stacks and a slate roof.
 There are multiple gables and the half-timber exterior framing is highly decorated.
 Internally there is a great hall with an organ gallery and an open roof.
 In the great hall are a mantlepiece dated 1527, from a house of the father of Sir Thomas More, stained glass windows by William Morris, and a pair of church screen doors dating from the 13th century.
 In a room now used as a restaurant is a fire surround dated 1795 and designed by Robert Adam.

-It has been claimed that Bidston Court so impressed Crown Prince Wilhelm of Germany when visiting Cammel Laird shipyards, that he built a copy of it in Potsdam.
+It has been claimed that Bidston Court so impressed Crown Prince Wilhelm of Germany when visiting Cammell Laird shipyards, that he built a copy of it in Potsdam.
 However the authors of the Buildings of England series point out that this is untrue, and that the house in Potsdam was only vaguely inspired by Bidston Court.

 Present day

-The house is now used as a hotel, known as Hill Bark Hotel.
+The house is now used as a hotel, known as Hillbark Hotel.
 It is licensed for weddings, and offers facilities for conferences.
 The hotel was used for the Juice FM Style Awards, which was filmed and featured in the reality television programme Desperate Scousewives on 29 November 2011 on E4.

-The grounds adjoining the hotel are used by the Hill Bark Players, who present traditional open-air Shakespeare plays every two years in a purpose-built 'theatre in the woods' with all seats under cover.
+The grounds adjoining the hotel are used by the Hillbark Players, who present traditional open-air Shakespeare plays every two years in a purpose-built 'theatre in the woods' with all seats under cover.
 The group take their name from Hill Bark House and have been performing here since 1964 (the 400th anniversary of Shakespeare's birth).
 Productions take place in June, in odd-numbered years.